Rahul04012003/XNAT_CLI_Toolkit/README.rst

 Example
 ~~~~~~~
-Here’s an example command to run the script:
+Here's an example command to run the script:

 ::